expo/expo/docs/pages/get-started/installation.md

 ## Up next

-Now that `expo-cli`, and the Expo client are installed, [let's create a new app and write some code](../../get-started/create-a-new-app/).
+Now that `expo-cli` and the Expo client are installed, [let's create a new app and write some code](../../get-started/create-a-new-app/).